-- Subsequent and/or major violations - Subsequent and/or major violations, as determined by a representative of University Technology Services in his or her sole and exclusive discretion, will be forwarded to General Counsel.
+- Subsequent and/or major violations - Subsequent and/or major violations, as determined by a representative of University Technology Services in his or her sole and exclusive discretion, will be forwarded to the Office of Legal Affairs.

 Range of disciplinary sanctions - Persons in violation of this policy are subject to the full range of sanctions, including without limitation the loss of access privileges to Resources, disciplinary action, dismissal from the University, and legal action.
 Some violations may constitute criminal offenses, as outlined by federal, Michigan and all other applicable laws; the University will carry out its responsibility to report such violations to the appropriate authorities.

 Appeals - Appeals should be directed through the already-existing procedures established for employees and students.
-Other Authorized Users may appeal to the Office of the General Counsel.
+Other Authorized Users may appeal to the Office of Legal Affairs.